 On 21 October 1898, Edward Elgar returned to his wife and their home in Malvern after a long day teaching (which he described as “like turning a grinding-stone with a dislocated shoulder”).
-Dispirited, despite the recent success of Caractacus at the Leeds Festival, he finished dinner, lit a cigar and sat down at the piano to doodle.
-Elgar later recalled what happened next.
+His cantata Caractacus had just been premiered to great acclaim at the Leeds Festival, but he was feeling a little deflated on this particular evening.

 “In a little while, soothed and feeling rested, I began to play, and suddenly my wife interrupted by saying: ‘Edward, that’s a good tune.’
 I awoke from the dream.
 ‘Eh!
 Tune, what tune!’
 And she said, ‘Play it again, I like that tune.’
 I played and strummed, and played, then she exclaimed: ‘That’s the tune.’
 The voice of [my wife] asked with a sound of approval, ‘What is that?’
 I answered, ‘Nothing – but something might be made of it.’”

-But for Alice Elgar’s interruption, we might never have had one of the greatest of all English orchestral works.
+Were it not for Alice Elgar’s interruption, we might never have had one of the greatest of all English orchestral works.
 Elgar called the tune, which he had not recognised as anything worthwhile, “Enigma”, not in the sense of a riddle to be solved, but, he said, a “dark saying [that] must be left unguessed”, expressing the “nothingness” from which it came.

-In fact, the theme, which dips between G minor and G major, is loosely derived from two figures in the slow movement of Mozart’s Prague Symphony, which Elgar had recently heard in Leeds.
+In fact, the theme, which dips between G minor and G major, is loosely derived from two figures in the slow movement of Mozart’s ‘Prague’ Symphony, which Elgar had recently heard in Leeds.